plutoniumm/Wavelabs/docs/004-OpenRAN.md

 ![CRAN isometric](../assets/w3/005.png)

-5G gNB can be integrated or split into DU & CU parts as shown above
+5G gNB can be integrated or split into DU & CU parts as shown above.
+The Xn & F1 Interfaces are both open.

 ## Sources
 - Parallel Wireless